 The Southwest Pipeline survey covered 113 mi (181 km) of right-of-way and 9 special facility locations in the CRSU recording 40 sites (Artz et al. 1987; Gregg et al. 1985).
 Site density was greatest near Mott where the pipeline is near the Cannonball River.
 In the "low-relief" upland south and west of the river, sites were "few in number and widely dispersed" (Artz et al. 1987:9.11).
 Sites evincing lithic procurement and workshop activities predominated in the sample.
-Property types were mostly cultural material scatters and stone feature sites.

 From 1994 to 2002, more inventories were conducted for the Southwest Pipeline.
 These include thousands of acres of proposed linear routes and small project blocks for ancillary facilities (Klinner 1995b, 1996, 1999a, b, 2000a, b; Kordecki 1995; Larson et al. 1998; Wermers 2000a, b, c, 2002, 2003).
-Over 40 archeological sites were recorded and numerous previously recorded sites reevaluated during that time.
-The majority of archeological sites consist of lithic scatters, stone circles, and cairns.
+Over 40 archaeological sites were recorded, and numerous previously recorded sites reevaluated during that time.
+Most archaeological sites consist of lithic scatters, stone circles, and cairns.

 The BLM's sampling survey of western North Dakota Coal Study Areas (CSAs) covered 40 sample units (each 160 acres) in the Bowman-Gascoyne, Mott, and Elgin-New Leipzig CSAs in the upper and middle reaches of the Cannonball River basin (Metcalf et al. 1988).
-Surveyor spacing was 30 meters, and no subsurface probing was conducted.
-Twenty-five prehistoric archeological sites were recorded yielding a density of one site per 256 acres.
+Survey spacing was 30 meters, and no subsurface probing was conducted.
+Twenty-five prehistoric archaeological sites were recorded yielding a density of one site per 256 acres.
 Property types were predominantly (1) stone feature sites with one to eight stone circles per site and (2) light density lithic scatters.
 No ceramic sites were identified.